What is specdriven?

 # Scaffold from the official template

-npx specdriven init skill my-skill
+npx specdriven init my-spec

 ---